 - Criteria Corp Aptitude Test (look at page 2, the table is very informative)

-- Predictive Index Learning Indicator (look at page 27)
+- Predictive Index Learning Indicator (score conversion table)

 - Wonderlic Personnel Test (look at page 7)